-- Figure out if your prospect truly has an existing vendor relationship or is simply blowing you off
+- Figure out if your prospect truly has an existing vendor relationship or is simply not interested

-- Keep them engaged in the conversation long enough to show them the value of working with you (even if they've already purchased an competing solution)
+- Keep them engaged in the conversation long enough to show them the value of working with you (even if they've already purchased a competing solution)

 - Uncover weaknesses in their current offering or contract

 Accomplishing all three can be tricky -- especially when you're on the phone and losing your prospect's attention by the millisecond.

 The following responses will help you effectively overcome the competition objection so you can move forward with the sale -- or appropriately respond while keeping the door open if they end up choosing the competitor over your product.

 10 Ways to Respond When a Prospect Is Already Working With a Competitor

 1. "That's good to hear -- [competitor] is a great company.
 In fact, we share a lot of mutual customers.
 Companies that use both of our offerings often find that our product makes accomplishing [X goal] much easier, since it has [unique benefit #1] and [unique benefit #2]."

 This response lets you differentiate your product from the competition without slinging mud.

 Plus, it opens the door for another conversation down the line.
 Once you've won the prospect's trust, you can start talking about a switch if that's in the buyer's best interest.